tristanplx/Projet_robot/README.md

 -   **Battery Monitoring**: A low battery warning system using an ADC to monitor the voltage level.
 -   **PI Control**: Speed regulation using Proportional Integral control for consistent motor performance.

+### Key Functions

+-   **`handleEvent(Event_t event)`**:
+    This function manages the state transitions of the robot based on the received event.
+The function evaluates the current state of the robot and the new event to decide which state the robot should transition to next.
+For instance, receiving a forward event will transition the robot to a forward movement state, while receiving a stop event will lead to a neutral state.
+Each state corresponds to a different action, such as moving forward, rotating, or stopping.

+-   **`executeStateActions()`**:
+    This function executes the actions associated with the current state of the robot.
+Depending on the state, it adjusts the speed and direction of the motors using PWM signals and GPIO pins.
+For example, if the robot is in a forward state, this function sets the PWM signal to drive the motors forward.
+If in reverse, it sets the PWM signals accordingly and reverses the motor direction.

+-   **`calculCommande(int mode, int cote)`**:
+    This function calculates the control command for the motors based on the desired speed (mode) and the side of the robot (left or right).
+It uses a Proportional Integral (PI) controller to adjust the motor speed, taking into account the error between the target speed and the actual speed, as measured by the encoders.
+The function adjusts the motor speed by calculating the required PWM signal to achieve the desired speed.

+-   **`HAL_TIM_PeriodElapsedCallback(TIM_HandleTypeDef *htim)`**:
+    This function is called each time the timer period elapses.
+It is primarily used to increment time-based counters like `T_batt` and `T_enc` that control periodic tasks, such as battery level monitoring and encoder value reading.

+-   **`HAL_ADC_ConvCpltCallback(ADC_HandleTypeDef *hadc)`**:
+    This function is called when the ADC (Analog to Digital Converter) finishes converting the battery voltage.
+It stores the conversion result and triggers further action, such as alerting the user if the battery voltage is below a critical level.

+-   **`HAL_UART_RxCpltCallback(UART_HandleTypeDef *huart)`**:
+    This function handles incoming data over the Bluetooth connection.
+When a complete command is received (e.g., forward, backward, left, or right), it sets the corresponding event to trigger a state change in the robot.

 ## Authors

 School project for the Mines of Saint-Etienne.